-1. Briefing on University of York Space Needs
+1. Briefing on University Space Needs - Revised

-- 1.1 This briefing note is based on the evidence supplied by the University in 2018 and 2019 as "University of York Growth Rational for Campus East Extension to the South of the Lake."
-The initial evidence of March 2018 was undated in November 2019 and included in the June 2021 reps.
-Both were produced by Stephen Talboys the then Director of Estates and Campus Services, who is no longer with the University. - 1.2 The work uses six scenarios of future growth in student numbers to assess the associated space need and then compares it to existing space/land (Campus West and East) and the entire 26 hectares ST27 site allocation promoted by the University in the draft Local Plan.
+- 1.1 This briefing note is based on the evidence supplied by the University in 2018 and 2019 ("University of York Growth Rational for Campus East Extension to the South of the Lake.
+Submission to the City of York Local Plan.
+March 2018" and "University of York Growth Rationale for Campus Extension to the South of Campus East, November 2019".
+Both were produced by Stephen Talboys the then Director of Estates and Campus Services, who no longer works at the University.
+This note has been updated following feedback from JLL. - 1.2 The work uses six scenarios of future growth in student numbers to assess the associated space need and then compares it to existing space/land (Campus West and East) and the hectares ST27 site allocation proposed for the University in the draft Local Plan.

-Assessment of need
+2. Assessment of need

-2.1 The approach taken in 2018 and 2019 was to project forward different growth rates in student numbers and convert these to space needs, essentially based on the current then relationship between student numbers and space.
-This, in effect, assumed that the University functioned in a similar way to the baseline period.
+- 2.1 The approach taken in 2018 and 2019 was to project forward different growth rates in student numbers and convert these to space needs, essentially based on the current then relationship between student numbers and space.
+This in effect assumed that the University functioned in a similar way to the baseline period.
 It did not allow for larger scale needs associated with new research and collaboration opportunities.
 The assessment of need looked at two separate elements:

-- Residential accommodation - Academic and supporting space
+- Residential accommodation

+- Academic and supporting space